-Setting Security Phrase whitespace removal Default value No Description Set to Yes to remove any spaces from security phrases before storing or checking the security phrase.
+Setting Security Phrase whitespace removal Default value No Description Set to ${\tt Yes}$ to remove any spaces from security phrases before storing or checking the security phrase.
 Further information Important: See section 3.3.2, Changing rules for security phrases.

-Setting Set GlobalPlatform Card Status Default value No Description Whether MyID can set the GlobalPlatform status for a device.
-When you use deferred activation, MyID must be able to set the card status from SECURED to LOCKED.
+Setting Set GlobalPlatform Card Status Default value No Whether MyID can set the GlobalPlatform status for a device.
+Description When you use deferred activation, MyID must be able to set the card status from SECURED to LOCKED.
 If the card is shipped with the status SECURED, no further action is required.
 If the card is shipped with the status OP_READY OR INITIALIZED, for example, you must set this option to Yes to allow MyID to change the card status to SECURED before it sets the status to LOCKED for deferred activation.
 Note: You must also make sure that you set up customer GlobalPlatform keys for your cards.
 The status change from OP_READY or INITIALIZED to SECURED occurs when MyID sets the customer keys for a card.
 See the Smart Card Integration Guide for whether you need to set this option.
 Further information

 Setting Show Generated PINs Default value Yes Description Whether the PIN for a device (when this is a random or server- generated PIN) should be displayed when the device is issued.
-Further information Only the Issue Card workflow can display generated PINs.
-Other issuance workflows will not display the user PIN that has been generated.
+Further information The following workflows can display generated PINs: • Issue Card • Collect Key Recovery • Collect My Key Recovery • Reprovision Card Other issuance workflows do not display the user PIN that has been generated.